 The Paralysis Resource Center Joins Forces with the Administration for Community Living

 The driving force behind the Reeve Foundation is to do what is best for the paralysis community, which includes partnering with organizations and agencies that support its mission and vision.
-For the past 12 years, the PRC has been housed at the Centers for Disease Control and Prevention (CDC), and in that timeframe, the PRC has moved the needle in many components related to the care and research of spinal cord injury.
-While the Reeve Foundation is proud of the advancements achieved with the CDC, we are pleased to report that the PRC will soon have a new home at the Administration for Community Living (ACL).
-This transition strengthens ACL by increasing programs focused on serving the needs of people with physical disabilities.
+For our first 12 years, the PRC was housed at the Centers for Disease Control and Prevention (CDC).
+In that timeframe, the PRC moved the needle in many components related to the care and research of spinal cord injury.

-Together, the PRC and ACL will strive to support optimal care of those living with paralysis by promoting health, encouraging greater community engagement, and improving quality of life throughout their lifespan.
-We will continue to work with both federal agencies, ACL and the CDC, and Congress to ensure a seamless transfer of the PRC.
+Together, the PRC and ACL strive to support the best life for those living with paralysis by promoting health, encouraging greater community engagement, and improving quality of life throughout the lifespan.